Catsys/q-server/README.md

 ## Why?
 For servers with limited resources and simple projects.
 I am using this queue for my home server.
 When I need to give the server a long task like a long processing or downloading a file and go about my business.

+## Features
+* Lightweight and ready to go out of the box
+* The job gets queued even if the worker is not currently running.
+The worker will do the job as soon as it is started
+* Minimum setup: Only php is needed to work.
+Keeping a worker running is also easy without special tools: you can add a lock file parameter and write the task to cron.

 ## Not for big projects!
 Do not use this project for large projects.
 It's not designed to handle a lot of tasks, workers and servers